-3. RESULTS
+RESULTS

-Accuracy on the task was generally high (M = 82.5%, SD = 7.4%) indicating that participants maintained attention despite the 40-minute duration of the task.
-Repeated measures ANOVA with a 2×2 (form × reference) design was used to compare behavioural responses for the four conditions (see Table 1).
-No main effects, interaction effects, or pairwise comparisons were significant for condition accuracy, although we observed a non-significant trend for participants to be slightly less accurate on speech trials compared to thought trials, F(1, 20) = 3.34, p = 0.082, eta_p2 = 0.14 (p > 0.14 for all other effects and comparisons).
-For duration of reading times the only effect close to significance was for direct compared to indirect reference, F(1, 20) = 3.57, p = 0.073, eta_p2 = 0.15, which likely reflected the slightly longer lengths of indirect sentences.
-All other effects and comparisons for duration were also non-significant (all p > 0.15).
-Reading onsets, in contrast, showed a main effect of form, F(1, 20) = 7.10, p = 0.015, eta_p2 = 0.26, such that readers were quicker to start reading speech trials; follow-up pairwise comparisons indicated that this was only significantly quicker for direct speech compared to indirect thought, t = 2.20, t = 36.24, t = 0.35, uncorr., t = 0.4, all other t = 0.10.
+Accuracy on the task was generally high (M = 82.5%, SD = 7.4%) indicating that participants maintained attention despite the 40-min duration of the task.
+Repeated-measures ANOVA with a 2 × 2 (Form × Reference) design was used to compare behavioral responses for the four conditions (see Table 1).
+No main effects, interaction effects, or pairwise comparisons were significant for condition accuracy, although we observed a nonsignificant trend for participants to be slightly less accurate on speech trials compared with thought trials, F(1, 20) = 3.34, p = .082, $\eta_p^2 = .14$ (p > .14 for all other effects and comparisons).
+For the duration of reading times, the only effect close to significance was for direct compared with indirect reference, F(1, 20) = 3.57, p = .073,